DalSoft/DalSoft.Configuration/README.md

   </appSettings>
 ```

-> A call to MyAppConfig.GetSettings().SmtpConfig[1].Host; would return "smtp.yahoo.com".
+> A call to MyAppConfig.GetSettings().SmtpConfig[1].Host; would return "smtp.yahoo.com"

 ## Azure confg .cscfg files

 This is as easy as it gets replace <appSettings><add key="MyAppConfig" value="... with <ConfigurationSettings><Setting name="MyAppConfig" value="...

-Our example in using Azure ServiceConfiguration.cscfg
+Our example using Azure ServiceConfiguration.cscfg

 ```xml
 <ConfigurationSettings>